 The Board was authorized to conduct all business on behalf of the ASRS, enter into contracts, invest funds, purchase annuities, and appoint individuals for the general administration of the ASRS on their behalf.
 They were also granted the authority to adopt, amend, or rescind regulations to administer the ASRS and were required to submit an annual report to the Legislature and the Governor.

-The following paragraphs provide information on numerous statutory changes adopted since the agency was established in 1953.
+Note: The following paragraphs provide information on numerous statutory changes adopted since the agency was established in 1953.
 Most address benefits, eligibility, formulas, years of service and administrative issues.
 Although these paragraphs do not represent a comprehensive listing or discussion of all amendments adopted over the years, they do provide a sampling of significant changes.
 The reader is encouraged to check current statute and conduct additional research as needed.

 Laws 1953, Chapter 128, Section 16 addressed acceptable investment instruments, all of which were government bonds.
 This section also authorized the board to contract with a private legal reserve insurance carrier after the ASRS had been operational for three years to provide the benefits of the ASRS, provided said insurance carrier had already been in operation for at least ten years.